AndyTza/thremo_-507/ps1/ps1_solutions.md

 |:--:|
 | Figure 6. -- Expected timescale relaxation time (derived from the relaxation time above) versus our invented relaxation time ADF metric as a function of particle cross section.|

-## Acknowledgements
-Many concepts and ideas for the workflow of this project were heavily inspired by conversations I had with Tom Wagg, Bonni Choi, Sam Garza, Gabriella Suissa, David Wang, and Megan Gialluca.